[* updated to July 2024; I will add the ones that are open for business at the end of the post.]

 Everybody's been talking about Florence's "wine windows" (buchette del vino), the little arched windows around the city that were built in the 16th century to sell wine.
-They've even been featured in a recent episode of Stanley Tucci's "Searching for Italy" show on CNN.
+They've even been featured in an episode of Stanley Tucci's "Searching for Italy" on CNN.
 There are around 150 of them, most within the city center with ~100 more in other towns in Tuscany.
 They date back to the time of Cosimo I de’ Medici, who decreed that wealthy families could sell the wine that they produced in their country estates directly to the public from their city homes.
 Later, in 1630, they were a perfect way to sell wine in a "socially distanced" manner during an outbreak of the Plague.

 They understood the concept of contagion back then so they had various ways to keep themselves safe.
 According to one historian from 1634, "they passed the flask of wine through the window to the client but did not receive payment directly into their hands.
 Instead, they passed a metal pallet to the client, who placed the coins on it, and then the seller disinfected them with vinegar before collecting them" (from Francesco Rondinelli's “Relazione del Contagio Stato in Firenze l’anno 1630 e 1633”).
 You can read that story and lots more about these "little doorways of paradise" at the official website.